centenarium/AutoMozJPEGCompressor/README.md

 ## Dependencies
 ### Option A — Standalone Executable (Recommended)
-If using compressor.exe:
+If using automozjpeg.exe:

 You only need:

 - Windows 10 or 11
-- MozJPEG (cjpeg.exe) placed in the same directory as compressor.exe
+- MozJPEG (cjpeg.exe) placed in the same directory as automozjpeg.exe

 No Python installation is required.